BrayanDsouza/ms365-powershell/README.md

 This repository contains the following scripts:

 1. **create-user.ps1**: Creates a new user in Microsoft 365.
+2. **list-users.ps1**: Lists the Users on the tenant.
-2. **add-user-to-group.ps1**: Adds a user to an Microsoft 365 group.
+3. **add-user-to-group.ps1**: Adds a user to an Microsoft 365 group.
+4. **add-user-to-distribution.ps1**: Adds a user to an Microsoft 365 group.
-3. **remove-user-from-group.ps1**: Removes a user from an Microsoft 365 group.
+5. **remove-user-from-group.ps1**: Removes a user from an Microsoft 365 group.
-4. **assign-license.ps1**: Assigns an Microsoft 365 license to a user.
+6. **assign-license.ps1**: Assigns an Microsoft 365 license to a user.
-5. **remove-license.ps1**: Removes an Microsoft 365 license from a user.
+7. **remove-license.ps1**: Removes an Microsoft 365 license from a user.
 I'll try to add comments to the scripts explaining what the script does and how to use it.<br>

 Contributing If you have any suggestions or improvements for these scripts, feel free to submit a pull request or open an issue.
 All contributions are welcome!